KDE/documentation-develop-kde-org/content/docs/kauth/using_kauth.md

 Debug message from the helper: I'm in the helper
 ```

-Remember that the debug level is preserved, so if you use qFatal() you won't
+Remember that the debug level is preserved, so if you use `qFatal()` you won't
 only abort the helper (which isn't suggested anyway), but also the application.

 <!-- TODO ## Getting data back -->

-These code examples are licencied under the LGPL-2.1-or-later licence.
+These code examples are licenced under the LGPL-2.1-or-later licence.